We're here to help!CALL TODAY: 954-568-3636

 When you experience a car accident, the physical and emotional impact can be severe.
 You may have serious injuries and emotional trauma.
 Also, your car needs repair or replacement and that means leaving you without necessary transportation.
 While dealing with all of that, you’re now facing the complicated car accident claims process.

-The Law Offices of David I. Fuchs understands what you are going through after a car accident.
+David I. Fuchs, Injury & Accident Lawyer, P.A. understands what you are going through after a car accident.
 Because Attorney Fuchs has more than three decades protecting the rights of accident victims, he will walk you through the insurance claims process, the potential outcomes, and possible compensation for your injuries.
 He’ll handle the insurance companies, while you focus on healing.

 The insurance claims process starts when you file a claim with your insurance company.
 You should call a car accident lawyer, and a claim should be filed by your attorney as soon as possible after the accident.
 The number of days in which you must do so can be found in your policy.